-At Truesec, we help companies in my different ways, for instance we assess environments and workflows, we perform penetration tests to see what their current security situation is like, we handle incidents and investigations after security breaches and we also assist development teams and organisations to produce more secure code and applications.
+At Truesec, we help companies in many different ways, for instance, we assess environments and workflows, we perform penetration tests to see what their current security situation is like, we handle incidents and investigations after security breaches, and we also assist development teams and organizations to produce more secure code and applications.

-As releases get more frequent and time to market needs to be as short as possible, the amount of automation in an organisation has risen dramatically over the last few years.
+As releases get more frequent and time to market needs to be as short as possible, the amount of automation in an organization has risen dramatically over the last few years.
 Automation is often a good thing and we usually encourage it.
-We humans are thinking beings and our brains often don't like doing repetitive tasks, we are way to smart for that!
+We humans are thinking beings and our brains often don't like doing repetitive tasks, we are way too smart for that!

 Reduced Risk of Human Errors

-But one of the biggest upside with automating monotonous tasks is the reduced risk of human errors.
+But one of the biggest upsides of automating monotonous tasks is the reduced risk of human errors.
 We humans make mistakes, it is a given fact.
-Sometime they are small and insignificant, but other times they can be threatening to an entire organisation.
+Sometimes they are small and insignificant, but other times they can be threatening to an entire organization.
 By automating certain tasks, we can guarantee that the task will always be done exactly as specified.
 We can always over time evolve the automation to do more and more complicated tasks, and we can even test and version control automated tasks.
 Try version controlling a human!

 It is very common that there is an upfront cost of introducing automation and setting it up, with the hopes that it will pay off massively in the long run.
 But to reduce these upfront costs teams are often given very short deadlines, or no extra time at all to introduce said automation.

-I have spent a lot of time at quite large customers quite recently assessing security development teams, build pipelines, and other CI/CD setups.
-And a usual common denominator among these companies is that they all come from a long history of of manual releases.
+I have spent a lot of time with quite large customers quite recently assessing security development teams, building pipelines, and other CI/CD setups.
+And a usual common denominator among these companies is that they all come from a long history of manual releases.
 What does not make anything easier is that the applications are often very large, highly complicated, and not made to be automatically released.